Academic-Labbook/alp/README.md

  - Provides recent revisions sidebar widget showing recently edited posts and pages
  - Shows cross-references (links in the post body) between posts and pages under each post or page
  - Allows posts to be set as read or unread
- - Adds an "Inventory" system to allow you to create pages for inventory items to add e.g. manuals, schematics, images, etc., and lets you tag posts with inventory to provide links to these pages
  - Supports display of an institute logo and icon
  - Provides two menu locations for providing links to site or external pages or URLs
  - Provides customisable copyright notice and ability to hide branding